Interstitial lung disease

 - usual interstitial pneumonia (UIP): idiopathic pulmonary fibrosis

 - cryptogenic organizing pneumonia (COP): previously termed BOOP

 - desquamative interstitial pneumonia (DIP): end-state of RB-ILD

 - acute interstitial pneumonitis (AIP)

 - other entities

-The diffuse lung diseases tend to cause infiltrative opacification in the periphery of the lung, but patterns vary among the different aetiologies.
-Please refer to the articles in each specific aetiology listed above for specific details on their imaging pattern.
+The diffuse lung diseases tend to cause infiltrative opacification in the periphery of the lung, but patterns vary among the different etiologies.
+Please refer to the articles in each specific etiology listed above for specific details on their imaging pattern.